 An IEP Policy File MUST contain at least one IEP, but MAY contain multiple IEP’s.
 Each IEP Policy MUST have a unique Policy ID.

 A Policy Reference contains a URL and a Policy ID that refers to a particular IEP Policy housed within an Internet accessible IEP Policy File.
-Policy References are designed to be used within other threat intelligence sharing standards and protocols to enable easy reuse of common Information Exchange Policies.
+Policy References are designed to be used within other information sharing standards and protocols to enable easy reuse of common Information Exchange Policies.

 JSON IEP Format

 The JSON IEP format uses the JSON text format for the serializations of structured data as defined in RFC7159 [1].

-Versioning IEP Policies

-You cannot update an IEP once published.
-IEPs are immutable once they have been published.
-If any value within an IEP is updated then the IEP MUST be republished under a new Policy ID.
+In addition, the IEP Policy Statements naming convention follows the same conventions as described in the STIX Version 2.0 - Part 1 - WD02 standard.
+The STIX 2.0 standard states that all property names use words separated by underscores (_), and all property values that use a mandated vocabulary should be lowercase and separated by hyphens (-).
+This IEP JSON standard follows the same naming structure for its JSON name / value pairs to retain maximum compatibility with the STIX standard.

 IEP Information

 IEP Structure